scottgilbertp/PhotoFrame/README.md

 I run this as the root user.
 IF you prefer to run it as an unpriviged user, that user will need write access to the framebuffer device (`/dev/fb0`), as well as any directory where the "todays list" files are to be written, and of course, read-access to the photos to be displayed.

-The script uses the `vcgencmd` command to turn the monitor on/off.
+The script currently uses the `vcgencmd` command to turn the monitor on/off.
 Prior to bookworm, it used `tvservice`.
-This works for me, at least for now, but I've heard that it may not work properly with all monitors.
-I'm open to suggestions for a more universal way of handling this.
+Currently, this requires that the line "dtoverlay=vc4-kms-v3d" in /boot/firmware/config.txt be commented out (followed by a reboot).
+The ability to turn the monitor on/off seems to be a constantly moving target, depending on the specific monitor, and requiring changes now and then as Pi OS evolves.
+I'm open to suggestions for a more universal and stable way of handling this.

 There are a few things that are not ideal.
 See the BUGS.txt file for known defects and limitations.